-If you have lost somebody you love due to the negligent or intentional actions of somebody else in South Carolina, you may be entitled compensation for your loss.
-At The Jeffcoat Firm, we have a track record of success in helping clients get through these difficult situations.
+If you have lost somebody you love due to the negligent or intentional actions of somebody else in South Carolina, you may be entitled to compensation for your loss.
+At The Jeffcoat Firm, our Columbia wrongful death lawyers have a track record of success in helping clients get through these difficult situations.
 We understand this can be a confusing time for everybody involved, and you need to know whether or not you will owe taxes on any settlement or jury verdict you are awarded in a wrongful death claim.

 Are settlements in South Carolina wrongful death claims taxable?

 We understand that no amount of money can erase the pain you and your family are experiencing after losing a loved one.
 However, the law does give you the right to file a wrongful death claim in South Carolina, and you may be entitled to significant compensation.
 In many cases, a wrongful death lawyer is able to help family members recover compensation through: